“I will succeed by working harder.”

 That will create success because in idleness, in laziness, you find silence.

-Silence is where clarity lives.
+And this is very important because silence is where clarity lives.

 The place clarity will be lost?
 Busy.